apsarabishwokarma/AcademiaConnect-NCIT/README.md

 # Study Oriented

-some files related to study
-BESE software at NCIT In POkhara University
-This repository is for managing some files or documents related to study. some presentations reports some important assignment some documentation files.google docs some topics that are important for future
+Welcome to StudyPlus, a repository designed to help you organize all your study-related resources in one place.
+This repository contains reports, documents, presentations, and assignments, all organized by subject for easy access.